Büyük Oluklu, Selim

-Oluklu is a village in the Selim District of Kars Province, Turkey.
-Its population is 89 (2022).
+Büyük Oluklu (also: Büyükoluklu or Oluklu) is a village in the Selim District of Kars Province, Turkey.
+Its population is 1,220 (2022).
 It is situated in high plains.
 The distance to Selim is 25 km and to Kars is 45 km.
 Up to 2011 Oluklu was a village in Kağızman district.
-But it was closer to Selim and hence in April 2011, it the province council decided to change the administrative status of Oluklu which disappointed Kağızman residents.
+But it was closer to Selim and hence in April 2011, the province council decided to change the administrative status of Oluklu which disappointed Kağızman residents.
+The village was named Büyük Oluklu as there is another Oluklu in Selim District.